auth0/docs/articles/connections/database/custom-db/create-db-connection.md

 ## Step 2: Create database action scripts

 Toggling the **Use my own database** switch enables the **Database Action Scripts** area.
-This is where you will create scripts to configure how authentication works when using your database.
+This area is where you will create scripts to configure how authentication works when using your database.

 You **must** configure a login script; additional scripts for user functionality, such as password resets, are optional.

-You can write your own database action scripts or you can begin by selecting a template from the **Templates** dropdown and modifying it as necessary.
+You can write your database action scripts, or you can begin by selecting a template from the **Templates** dropdown and modifying it as necessary.

 The available database actions are as follows.